 …Well expect the how to make it work part.

 Perfecting my GTD system (my method + tool) was a long battle wrought with ups and downs.
-There were times in which I gave up and took long GTD-free vacations.
+I gave up on it at times.
 I blamed it on unrealistic expectations, procrastination and disorganization.
 Of course, I also remember the adrenaline-filled moments of being in control and in charge of my destiny (well, maybe destiny is a strong word, but it’s the last day of the year…cut me some slack).

 Taking a magnifying glass and a bit of investigating, I was able to discern what kept me on the productivity wagon and what led me, at times, to take those long non-productive GTD-free holidays.
 Let me share with you my three nuggets of wisdom.
 Savor them as you’ll have to wait until next year for additional moments of Zen from yours truly.

-Prioritizing is a key hurdle that must be overcome to achieve GTD Zen.
+Prioritizing is a key hurdle that must be overcome to achieve productivity Zen.
 Our lists fill up quickly; so be sure to be sensitive of the time:

 - Make sure your system syncs to your calendars (work, personal, community, etc.)